We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Request Consultation

-Mouth – Body Connection in Charlotte, NC
+Mouth - Body Connection Charlotte, NC

 You are here: Home / Procedures / Mouth – Body Connection

-Health Issues associated with Periodontal Disease
+Health Issues Associated With Periodontal Disease

 Research studies have shown that there is a strong association between periodontal disease and other chronic conditions such as diabetes, heart disease, pregnancy complications, and respiratory disease.